-- (4) The amount shown includes presently exercisable options to purchase 45,095 shares of our common stock, 152,496 shares held directly by Mr. Katz and 22,075 RSUs that vest on May 16, 2023.
-Mr. Katz also may be deemed to have an indirect beneficial ownership interest with respect to shares beneficially owned by certain reporting persons as reflected and further described in footnote 4 to the "Beneficial Security Ownership of More Than 5% of the Company's Shares" table above.
-Mr. Katz has 60,510 shares of phantom stock credited to his account under the Deferred Compensation Plan for Directors. - (5) The amount shown includes 22,075 RSUs that vest on May 16, 2023. - (6) The amount shown includes 22,075 RSUs that vest on May 16, 2023 and presently exercisable options to purchase 37,579 shares of our common stock. - (7) The amount shown includes the shares held directly by the KLIM Funds.
-David K. Chene and Darren L. Richman may be deemed to beneficially own the shares reported by the KLIM Funds due to their relationship with the KLIM Funds as described in Footnote 5 to the "Beneficial Security Ownership of More Than 5% of the Company's Shares" table above. - $^{(8)}$ The amount shown includes 22,075 RSUs that vest on May 16, 2023. - (9) The amount shown includes presently exercisable options to purchase 503,287 shares of our common stock. - (10)The amount shown includes presently exercisable options to purchase 150,199 shares of our common stock. - Mr. Continenza holds 1,064,369 shares of common stock and presently exercisable options to purchase 3,800,000 shares of our common stock.
+- (8) The amount shown includes 23,365 RSUs that vest on May 14, 2024. - (9) The amount shown includes 16,666 RSUs that vest on May 17, 2024 and presently exercisable options to purchase 518,289 shares of our common stock. - (10) The amount shown includes 8,333 RSUs that vest on May 17, 2024 and presently exercisable or exercisable within 60 days of the March 20, 2024 options to purchase 173,534 shares of our common stock. - (11) Mr. Continenza holds 1,364,369 shares of common stock and presently exercisable options to purchase 3,800,000 shares of our common stock.
 Mr. Continenza also has 241,589 shares of phantom stock credited to his account under the Deferred Compensation Plan for Directors.
 Mr. Continenza's employment agreement provides that Mr. Continenza will not have the right to exercise any stock options granted to him pursuant to the terms of any award granted to him in February 2019 or July 2020 to the extent that, after giving effect to the issuance of the common stock resulting from such exercise, Mr. Continenza (together with his affiliates and any person acting as a group), would beneficially own more than 4.99% of the then issued and outstanding shares of common stock.
-Accordingly, the shares reported on the table above as beneficially owned by Mr. Continenza and his percentage ownership of our outstanding shares do not include amounts in excess of Mr. Continenza's ownership limit. - The shares and percentage ownership of our outstanding shares do not include amounts in excess of the ownership limit for Mr. Continenza described above in footnote 11 to this table. - The amount shown includes presently exercisable options to purchase 120,400 shares of our common stock. - The amount shown includes presently exercisable options to purchase 256,707 shares of our common stock. - The amount shown includes presently exercisable options to purchase 213,148 shares of our common stock. - (16)The amount shown includes 5,000 RSUs that vest on April 27, 2023 for executive officers who are not named executive officers.
+Accordingly, the shares reported on the table above as beneficially owned by Mr. Continenza and his percentage ownership of our outstanding shares do not include amounts in excess of Mr. Continenza's ownership limit. - (12)The shares and percentage ownership of our outstanding shares do not include amounts in excess of the ownership limit for Mr. Continenza described above in footnote 11 to this table. - .
+The amount shown includes 5,000 RSUs that vest on April 27, 2024 and 10,000 RSUs that vest on May 17, 2024. - The amount shown includes 16,666 RSUs that vest on May 17, 2024 and presently exercisable options to purchase 256,707 shares of our common stock.